John Lawson Walton: Family and education

-John Lawson Walton was the son of the Reverend John Walton MA, a Wesleyan missionary in Ceylon who later preached at Grahamstown in South Africa and who became President of the Wesleyan Conference for Great Britain in 1887 and was later President of the Wesleyan Conference for South Africa.
+John Lawson Walton was the son of the Reverend John Walton MA, a Wesleyan missionary in Ceylon who later preached at Grahamstown in South Africa and who became President of the Wesleyan Methodist Conference for Great Britain in 1887 and was later President of the Wesleyan Conference for South Africa.
 His mother was Emma, the daughter of the Reverend Thomas Harris.

 Walton was educated at Merchant Taylors' School, Great Crosby and at London University where he matriculated but did not graduate.

 On 21 August 1882 at Glasgow Cathedral he married Joanna McNeilage Hedderwick, daughter of Robert Hedderwick (1806-1887), Queen`s printer and publisher of Glasgow, who was a founder and co-proprietor of the newspaper the Glasgow Citizen.
 Lawson Walton`s father was co-celebrant at the ceremony.
 One of Joanna`s brothers was Thomas Hedderwick (1850-1918), Liberal MP for Wick Burghs from 1896 to 1900.
 Lawson Walton and Joanna had three sons and two daughters.
 The executors of Lawson Walton`s will in 1908 were Thomas Hedderwick and his older brother James Hedderwick.